Designations Congruent with Things: Chapter 9

 Hermann sips his sherry and lets his eyebrow go back home.

-Newt is going to need to spend some time thinking about whether Hermann was always this nice to him or whether this is a new thing, brought on by Newt’s recent multiple brushes with death.
+Newt will need to spend some time thinking about whether Hermann was always this nice to him or whether this is a new thing, brought on by Newt’s recent multiple brushes with death.

-In the meantime, he will settle for a valorous subject change.
+In the meantime, he’ll settle for a valorous subject change.

-“I am not entirely opposed to such a course of action,” Hermann replies.
-“The University of California at Berkeley is quite well known in mathematical circles.”
+“I’m not opposed to such a course of action,” Hermann replies.
+“The University of California at Berkeley is quite well regarded in mathematical circles.”

 “I can work with that,” Newt replies, already picturing the ceaseless pound of the tide against the Wall enclosing the Pacific Rim.